Rich, moist, and ultra fudgy, this homemade chocolate zucchini bread recipe is perfect for a healthy breakfast or delicious dessert!

 Leftover zucchini?
 Use it up in this Tofu Scramble

 No yogurt on hand?
 It works to substitute an equal amount of sour cream or coconut cream.
 If using coconut cream, feel free to replace the oil in the recipe with milk of choice or additional coconut cream.

 Mashed banana is also a great substitute for the yogurt and turns the dessert into a wonderful chocolate banana zucchini bread.

 For oil free chocolate zucchini bread, replace the oil with an equal amount of additional yogurt.
 I also once used softened almond butter instead of oil and loved the results.

 Vegan chocolate zucchini bread

-To keep the recipe vegan, I often use coconutmilk yogurt, but other nondairy yogurts such as almond or soy yogurt work as well.
+For a plant based version, I often use coconutmilk yogurt.
+Other nondairy yogurts, such as almond or soy yogurt, work as well.

 - 1 1/4 cup spelt, white, or oat flour

 - 1/4 cup cocoa powder